DomoApps/documentation-generator-action/samples/output/ai.md

 {
   "prompt": "Why is the sky blue?",
-  "output": "The sky is blue because of Rayleigh scattering.", "modelId": "domo.domo_ai.domogpt-small-v1:anthropic" }
+  "output": "The sky is blue because of Rayleigh scattering.", "modelId": "domo.domo_ai.domogpt-small-v1:anthropic", "choices": ["It's a result of the way sunlight interacts with Earth's atmosphere, scattering shorter wavelengths more than longer ones."], "isCustomerModel": false,
+  "sessionId": "123e4567-e89b-12d3-a456-426614174000"
+}
 ```

-- `prompt`: The input text sent for generation.
+- **prompt**: The formatted prompt that was used to generate the response.
-- `output`: The generated text based on the input.
+- **choices**: The list of choices generated by the model.
-- `modelId`: The identifier of the model used for the text generation.
+- **modelId**: The id of the model used to generate the response.
+- **isCustomerModel**: False if the model is a Domo-provided model, true if it is a customer model.
+- **sessionId**: The id of the AI Session associated with this request.
+- **output**: The output of the model.

 ### Error Responses